offen/offen/homepage/content/pages/index.md

 Usage metrics come with explanations about their meaning, relevance, usage and possible privacy implications. __Offen__ also details *which kind of data is not collected*.
 All data can be deleted selectively or in its entirety by the users, or the collection can be disabled altogether.

 __Offen__ treats both users and operators as parties of equal importance.
 Users can expect full transparency and are encouraged to make *autonomous and informed decisions regarding the use of their data*.
-Operators are enabled to gain insights while respecting their users' privacy and their data.
+Operators are enabled to gain insights while respecting their users' privacy and data.

 __Offen__ is currently in the early stages of development and is applying for funds to sustain its development.
-An early alpha version is running on this site: you can visit the [auditorium](https://auditorium-alpha.offen.dev) to access your data.
+An early alpha version is running on this site: you can *visit the [auditorium](https://auditorium-alpha.offen.dev)* to access your data.